-Rose's narrative arc concerning the Black Monster, however, is not to be mistaken with a narrative of redemption.
+Rose’s narrative arc concerning the Black Monster, however, is not to be mistaken with a narrative of redemption.
 Rose does not regret what she has done, and does not seek forgiveness or redemption.
-Though she may act together with Ulara's Winglies and has been carrying out the gruesome task for millennia, she is neither a victim of fate nor a tool that carries out orders without question; Rose's actions are her own, and reflect her unchanging beliefs and undying devotion.
-Rose is not forced to kill and to save the world – Rose chooses to continue saving the world, and if that requires killing, so be it.
-The agency she has is perhaps best visible at the end of disc 3, when Zieg reveals Shana and Rose's true identities to the group, and Rose does not hesitate even for a moment to jump at Shana with the intention of striking her down, despite their bond and regardless what the group may think of her.
+Though she may act together with Ulara’s Winglies and has been carrying out her gruesome duty for millennia, she is neither a victim of fate nor a tool that carries out orders without question.
+Rose’s actions are her own, and reflect her unchanging beliefs and undying devotion.
+Rose is not forced to kill and to save the world — Rose chooses to continue saving the world, and if that requires killing, so be it.
+The agency she has is perhaps best visible at the end of Disc 3, when Zieg reveals Shana and Rose’s true identities to the group.
+Rose does not hesitate even for a moment to jump at Shana with the intention of striking her down, despite their bond and regardless what the group may think of her after the fact.

-Sure, Rose is emotionally vulnerable during disc 4 after Dart of all people has learned that the monster he has been searching for is someone who has been walking by his side, someone who he considers a comrade, perhaps even a friend.
-And in an hour of genuine despair, Rose even tells Dart to judge her by killing her – which goes against everything you've seen of Rose, the woman who will see her mission through no matter what.
-(Of course, by that point, she no longer has to assume the role of the Black Monster because the Moon Child has been taken to The Moon That Never Sets, but the world that she has been protecting is still in danger.)
+Sure, Rose is emotionally vulnerable during Disc 4 after Dart of all people has learned that the monster he has been searching for is someone who has been walking by his side, someone he considers a comrade, perhaps even a friend.
+And in an hour of genuine despair, Rose even tells Dart to judge her by killing her — which goes against everything you’ve seen of Rose, the woman who will see her mission through no matter what.
+(By that point, she no longer has to assume the role of the Black Monster as the Moon Child has been taken to The Moon That Never Sets.
+Nevertheless, the world that she has been protecting is still in danger.)

-But that despair and the forgiveness that Dart eventually grants are, although inextricably linked with Rose's deeds as the Black Monster and a big part of Rose's story and her role as the Black Monster, of highly personal nature.
-Dart's forgiveness is personal because it does not speak for other victims of the Black Monster or those who have survived; it speaks for him, as the child who was deprived of his parents and his hometown, as the adult who spent years obsessing about revenge, and as the comrade who felt betrayed by Rose.
-Dart's forgiveness and Rose's breakdown and relief are between the two of them and part of their relationship, which is why that part of Rose's journey is covered on Dart's page rather than here, for interpreting it as Rose's absolution would not just be misinterpreting her character and her story, it'd massively cheapen what she stands for by denying her the agency behind her actions.
+But that despair and the forgiveness that Dart eventually grants are, although inextricably linked with Rose’s deeds as the Black Monster and a big part of Rose’s story and her role as the Black Monster, of highly personal nature.
+Dart’s forgiveness is personal because it does not speak for other victims of the Black Monster or those who have survived.
+It speaks for him, as the child who was deprived of his parents and his hometown, as the adult who spent years obsessing about revenge, and as the comrade who felt betrayed by Rose.
+Dart’s forgiveness and Rose’s breakdown and relief are between the two of them and part of their relationship.
+That is also why that part of Rose’s journey is covered on Dart’s page rather than in the following, for interpreting it as Rose’s absolution would not just be misinterpreting her character and her story, it’d massively cheapen what she stands for by denying her the agency behind her actions.

-The first incident takes place in the later half of disc 2 when the party examines the Phantom Ship that is adrift at sea, and has been described in detail on a different page of the shrine.
-During this episode, Rose is shown to recognize the scene of her last bloodshed, though she keeps quiet when the ghosts of the ship's crew beg the party for help and the ghosts of Princess Louvia's knights attack the group (more specifically Rose, who is part of the group) because they recognize that the Black Monster has returned.
+The first incident takes place in the later half of Disc 2 when the party examines the Phantom Ship that is adrift at sea, which has been described in detail in Catching Up.
+During this episode, Rose is shown to recognize the scene of her last bloodshed, though she keeps quiet when the ghosts of the ship’s crew beg the party for help and the ghosts of Princess Louvia’s knights attack the group (more specifically Rose, who is part of the group) because they recognize that the Black Monster has returned.
 Rose essentially relives the last moments of the people she killed on the ship as they desperately cling to life even in death; overcome with fear and regret, they are unable to fully die and to move on.

-Rose may look calm on the outside, but as pointed out, she loses it when she hears the group's perception of the Black Monster – not just because they're rightfully passing judgement on the sacrifices Rose has agreed to make, I assume, but because they are the honest words of comrades she has grown fond of, unknowingly directed at her specifically.
-And they are more honest than ever precisely because the group does not know Rose's true identity.
-Rose may not have cared much about what the Humans think of the Black Monster, and she'd remain loyal to her duty no matter what, but being judged by those she has taken a liking to must have reached her on an emotional level – as the blood-stained Black Monster or as the comrade who would like this friendly "break" to last just a little while longer after such a long period of loneliness.
+Rose may look calm on the outside, but as pointed out, she loses it when she hears the group’s perception of the Black Monster — not just because they’re rightfully passing judgement on the sacrifices Rose has agreed to make, I assume, but because they are the honest words of comrades she has grown fond of, unknowingly directed at her specifically and all the more direct for it.
+Rose may not have cared much about what the Humans think of the Black Monster, and she’d remain loyal to her duty no matter what.
+Being judged by those she has taken a liking to must have reached her on an emotional level though — as the blood-stained Black Monster or as the comrade who wishes for this friendly “break” to last just a little while longer after such a long period of loneliness.

 Nothing has changed.
 (Am I… hesitating?)
 It’s silly.

-When she moves deeper into the town, she chances upon a small group in front of a kind of shrine or gravestone.
-The group consists of several knights of Mille Seseau as well as two of the nation's Sacred Sisters.
+Deeper into the town, she chances upon a small group in front of a kind of shrine or gravestone, consisting of several knights of Mille Seseau as well as two of the nation’s Sacred Sisters.
 Just like Dart, Luanna, the Second Sacred Sister, survived the carnage of Neet eighteen years ago, though she has permanently lost her eyesight.

 Luanna: Who is it?